 Rabbi Emily Lipof, Rabbi Emerita

 Rabbi Emily Lipof is the first woman in the United States to be named Senior Rabbi of a major congregation.
 In 1988, she was called to our pulpit, where she has been instrumental in revitalizing our congregation with her innovative programs, spirituality, and inclusiveness.
 An educator at heart, Rabbi Lipof founded the Temple Shalom Nursery School in Newton.
 She served as principal of the High School for Jewish Studies and was the director and teacher of an adult education workshop at Brandeis University.

 The Jewish community of Greater Boston and beyond is well aware of Rabbi Lipof’s uniqueness and accomplishments: She has been honored by Combined Jewish Philanthropies with their annual Rabbinic Award, by Ben-Gurion University of the Negev with their Outstanding Service Award, and by Israel Bonds National Board, which chose her as one of 50 rabbis in the United States to receive the coveted Golden Shofar Award.

 Naomi Fisher joined the Temple Ohabei Shalom staff in October of 2014.
 She is a native of Newton, where she grew up during the inspiring creation and growth of her childhood congregation.
 As an adult she continues to cherish the people, rituals, and fullness of Judaism.
 For many years she sang with Zamir Chorale of Boston and she was also a member of Havurat Shalom in Somerville.

 Naomi comes to Temple Ohabei Shalom after working in the field of publishing and communications for several decades.
-Understanding and loving the enrichment that synagogue life can offer, she is excited to be part of TOS and is eager to work with the community in this role.
+Understanding and loving the enrichment that synagogue life can offer, she is excited to be working with the TOS community.